-Internet-Drafts are working documents of the Internet Engineering Task Force (IETF), its areas, and its working groups.
+Internet-Drafts are working documents of the Internet Engineering Task Force (IETF).
 Note that other groups may also distribute working documents as Internet-Drafts.
+The list of current Internet-Drafts is at http://datatracker.ietf.org/drafts/current/.

 Internet-Drafts are draft documents valid for a maximum of six months and may be updated, replaced, or obsoleted by other documents at any time.
 It is inappropriate to use Internet-Drafts as reference material or to cite them other than as "work in progress."